yakirch/eha/README.md

   deploy 2 types of docker containers Nginx and simple-web app 1 container per instance. set up ALB in aws

-If successfully executed - you will be able to access using the ALB ip to the 2 types of containers. using host mynginx.com - to the nginx. using host myapp.com - the the simple-web app.

 Prerequisites for the server running this terraform: